johnrraymond/greatlibraryserver/readme.md

 =======================

-Currently this installation walkthrough assumes a Basic Digital Ocean Droplet.
+Currently this installation walkthrough assumes a ubuntu 20.04.

 Remember the first thing to do is to set up the DNS or you will not be able to created your SSL keys as needed by apache certbot.